EmotiBit/EmotiBit_Docs/Getting_Started.md

 |EmotiBit BLUE LED BLINKING|<img src="./assets/EmotiBit-bootup-stage-4.gif" width="300">|Huzzah!
 EmotiBit is connected to your WiFi!
 Open EmotiBit Oscilloscope to start streaming biometric data!|

 # Next Steps: Connecting to EmotiBit and Streaming EmotiBit Data
-This section outlines the procedure for connecting to, streaming, and recording data from your EmotiBit using the EmotiBit Oscilloscope application.

-### 1. EmotiBit Oscilloscope Network Connection
-The EmotiBit Oscilloscope communicates with the EmotiBit device over a WiFi network connection.
+- The EmotiBit Oscilloscope communicates with the EmotiBit device over a WiFi network connection.
 For this communication to function, the Oscilloscope requires permission from your computer's operating system to access and use the local network.

-### 2. Granting Network Permissions (Crucial Step)
-The very first time you launch the EmotiBit Oscilloscope on your computer, your operating system (Windows or macOS) will prompt you to grant network access permissions to the application.
+- The very first time you launch the EmotiBit Oscilloscope on your computer, your operating system (Windows or macOS) will prompt you to grant network access permissions to the application.

 > [!IMPORTANT]
 > Action Required: **You must grant the appropriate network permissions when prompted.**<br>
 > Without these explicit permissions, the EmotiBit Oscilloscope cannot detect or communicate with the EmotiBit connected to your network.
 Data streaming will fail.
 > The sections that follow provide a visual guide on how to navigate the permissions screen for your specific operating system.

-#### 2.1 Permissions on Windows
+#### Permissions on Windows
 - When you open the EmotiBit Oscilloscope, the following pop-up will be displayed on your screen.
 - <details><summary>Windows Security Alert pop-up (Windows Defender Firewall)</summary>